 He placed Pierre on the edge of the bed, and he fell back onto the large mattress, gasping.
 The physician leaned over him, but Pierre nodded the way they had come.
 “The door.”

 “First you.”
 He lifted his nephew’s legs and moved him into bed.
 Only then, after checking to see if there were medical supplies in the room, did he pick up the key to lock them in.

 “Pierre, what happened?”
 Ophion spoke again, softer now, lighting lamps around the room.
-When his eyes were not on Pierre, Death—Mora—hung over him, clothes so transparent that she was all but nude.
+When his eyes were not on Pierre, Death—Mora—hung over him.

 Ophion left the lamp on the desk, striding to the bed and taking out his knife.
 He rolled up his sleeves, exposing a large number of scars.

 “No!”
 Pierre struggled to sit up.
 Ophion did not see Mora as she lay on the duc, intimate and yet a hindrance.
 “I am doing this for a purpose.”

 The physician glared at him.
 He sat on the edge of the bed, not letting go of the blade or removing it from where it rested against his forearm.
 “How long do you intend to suffer?”